kellan/kellan.github.io/_posts/2019-05-24-friday-wins.md

 ---
 layout: post
-title:  "Quick note: Friday wins and a case study in ritual design"
+title:  "Briefly: Friday wins and a case study in ritual design"
 date:   2019-05-24 01:04:45 -0500

 ---